-At Reykir in Skagafjordur fjord are two geothermal pools, where guests can bathe.
-The older one, Grettislaug, is named after Grettir the Strong, the main character from Grettis Saga.
-As the story goes, Grettir, then an outlaw and lived in Drangey Island, visible from the pool, swam ashore.
-He was feeling cold, naturally, after them swim and spent the night in the pool, getting warm again.
+At Reykir in Skagafjörður fjord are two geothermal pools, where guests can bathe.
+The older one, Grettislaug, is named after Grettir the Strong, the main character from Grettir’s Saga.
+As the story goes, Grettir was living as an outlaw on Drangey Island,, which is visible from the pool.
+One night, Grettir swam from Drangey to the Skagafjörður beach.
+He was feeling cold, naturally, after the swim and spent the night in the pool, getting warm again.

-Early 20th century there were two pools there.
-One called Reykjalaug which was used for washing clothes, and the other one Grettislaug.
+At the start of the 20th century, there were two pools in the area Grettir had visited.
+One called Reykjalaug which was used for washing clothes, and the other one was called Grettislaug after the outlaw.
 Both of these pools were ruined in a great storm early 20th century, but locals decided to rebuild them in 1992.
-Reykjalaug was renamed and is called Jarlslaug (e. pool of the earl) in honour of Jon Eiriksson, who lead the rebuilding of the pools.
+Reykjalaug was renamed and is now called Jarlslaug (The Earl’s Pool) in honour of Jón Eiríksson, who led the rebuilding of the pools.

 What is the temperature of the water in Grettislaug?